Our valuation tech uses live market data to estimate your car’s value accurately.

 Motorway’s valuation tool makes it easier than ever to get a valuation for your vehicle.
 Best of all, it’s instant and totally free.
 We’ve built a very clever tool that’s based on real-time data from the car industry and from our own marketplace.
 That means the price you see is based on how cars like yours have been selling, totally accurate to the date.
 And all you need to get started is your reg and mileage.

 We’ve made this easy, too!
 We’ll just ask you some simple questions and you can answer them with a simple tap of your phone screen.
 It takes no more than a few minutes, and results in a profile that covers all the important details about your car that keen dealers will want to know.
 Taking photos is simple, too, we’ll walk you through every angle and you can snap them all from your phone camera.

 Relax and wait

-We’ll add your car profile to our daily sale, but there’s nothing more for you to do but relax!
+We’ll add your car profile to our online sale, but there’s nothing more for you to do but relax!
 You don’t need to talk to any dealers or strike any deals — if a dealer wants your car, they’ll have to make a deal that proves it, so, instead of talking you down to a better price, they need to let their offers do the talking and make you the best deal.
 Simple!
 We’ll be in touch as soon as the sale is over to let you know the highest offer that has been made on your car.

 Collection time, right from your home